relayos/getrelayos.com/cline_docs/products/b2b/integrate/gtm.md

   - Include code snippets with syntax highlighting
   - Show integration architecture diagrams
   - Display security and compliance certification badges
+  - Showcase the Privacy Configuration Framework interface and controls
 - **Customer Testimonials:**
   - "RelayOS Integrate™ cut our development time in half compared to other communication APIs.
-The documentation is exceptional, and the security features meet all our enterprise requirements." - Alex M., Senior Developer, Financial Services Company
+The documentation is exceptional, and the security features meet all our enterprise requirements.
+The configurable privacy controls have been essential for our regulated industry." - Alex M., Senior Developer, Financial Services Company
-  - "After struggling with three different API platforms, RelayOS Integrate™ was the only solution that could handle our complex integration requirements while meeting our strict security standards." - Sarah L., Systems Architect, Healthcare Technology
+  - "After struggling with three different API platforms, RelayOS Integrate™ was the only solution that could handle our complex integration requirements while meeting our strict security and privacy standards.
+The Privacy Configuration Framework lets us customize settings for different types of patient data." - Sarah L., Systems Architect, Healthcare Technology
   - "The flexibility of RelayOS Integrate™ allowed us to build a custom communication solution that perfectly matched our unique business processes.
-The pre-built connectors saved us months of development time." - Michael K., CTO, Logistics Company
+The pre-built connectors saved us months of development time, and the privacy controls give us confidence in our compliance posture." - Michael K., CTO, Logistics Company